 This document is NOT designed to replace the great relationship between a client and their agent/manager/lawyer.
 Rather, it is presented as a list of talking points.
 A starting place, it’s a good idea for parents to decide in advance what is important to them, and share that with their agent.
 We hope this article offers a view of the world from the agent’s perspective, so the parent will understand the process.
 And heck, you never know…reps might learn a thing or two here as well.

 Where did we get all this info?
 We used the contracts of the many people who approached Bizparentz over the last few years, union contracts, and other general info.
 Then we ran it by about 20 fabulous friends–agents, managers, casting directors, parents of star name kids, parents of regularly working kids.
 Most of them wanted to remain anonymous (understandably so, since they are sharing all their tricks with us!).
 Thank you to all who were so generous with your time and advice for this article!

-This article addresses the negotiations for film and television contracts.
-We are NOT including information about negotiating pilots OR working out the country.
-Those negotiations are so specific and different that we will cover them in other articles coming soon!
+- This article addresses the negotiations for film and television contracts.
+We are NOT including information about negotiating pilots OR working outside the U.S. Those negotiations are so specific and different that we will cover them in other articles coming soon!

 Know the rules of the game

 This article will assume that you are working under a union contract in the US or Canada and that it is a legitimate project worthy of negotiation by an agent or lawyer (i.e. not an ultra low budget indie film or a student film).
 Please note that projects filmed in other countries may be filmed under THEIR union jurisdiction.
 Australia and the United Kingdom for instance, do not have residual payments in their union structure—session fees may be all you get.
 Be sure you know what rules you are playing under!